 4. Valken Graffiti Paintballs – 68cal

 A very good alternative in the .68 caliber category is another paintball made by Valken.
 The Valken Graffiti is a set of .68cal paintball marker ammunition which is considered to be the top shelf entry on the list.
-They are constructed in a way that they feature superior firing accuracy and marking abilities.
+They are designed in such a way that they feature superior firing accuracy and marking abilities.

 - Superior performance